ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Seeding data to Fauna

 Inside a Fauna database, we have Collections, Indexes and Documents.
 FaunaDB is a non-relational database that stores data in the JSON format.
-There are three ways of interacting with Fauna data:
+There are four ways of interacting with Fauna data:

 - Fauna drivers
 - Interactive Shell using FQL